stcline/RE-5.6.3-Classes_Project/README.md

 ## 📝 Next steps
 1. Clone this repo to your Raspberry Pi.
 2. Using a breadboard, resistors, jumper wires and an RGB LED, build your prototype as directed in the last link in the resources below.
-3. Build a class within a script to control an RGB LED as follows (you may use the starter code found here if you like):
+3. Build a class within a script to control an RGB LED as follows (you may use the starter code found in `RGB_Control.py` if you like):
     - The user is a asked for a red, green and blue duty cycle.
     - The user is asked for a duration the light will stay on.
     - The light activated according to those parameters and then shuts off.